felipebravom/SemEval_2018_Task_1_Eval/README.md

 ```

 The parameter <task_type> can take three possible values:
-* 1 for regression (EI-reg, V-reg)
+* 1 for regression (EI-reg and V-reg tasks)
-* 2 for ordinal classification (EC-oc, V-oc)
+* 2 for ordinal classification (EI-oc and V-oc tasks)
-* 3 for multi-label classification (E-C).
+* 3 for multi-label classification (E-c tasks).

 ### 1.3.
 Format
 Each input file must have the format specified in the competition's [website](http://www.saifmohammad.com/WebPages/affectintweets.htm).

-If you want to use the script purely a format checker, evaluate your predictions against themselves:
+If you want to use the script for format checking, evaluate your predictions against themselves:

  ```bash
 python evaluate.py 1 EI-reg_en_fear_pred.txt EI-reg_en_fear_pred.txt
 ```

 ## 2. Weka Baseline System
 We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://affectivetweets.cms.waikato.ac.nz/) to be used as a baseline system.
-The package allows calculating multiple features from a tweet.
+The package allows calculating multiple features from a tweet and can be used together with many machine learning methods implemented in WEKA.
 Installation instructions are given in the project's [webpage](https://affectivetweets.cms.waikato.ac.nz/install/).
-Make sure to install version 1.0.1 as well as the LibLinear package before running the baselines.
+Make sure to install the latest version (1.0.1) as well as the LibLinear package before running the examples fro below.

 ### 2.1.
 Data to Arff

-The [tweets_to_arff.py](tweets_to_arff.py) script allows you to convert the task data into the [arff](http://weka.wikispaces.com/ARFF)  weka format.
+The [tweets_to_arff.py](tweets_to_arff.py) script allows you to convert the task data into the [arff](http://weka.wikispaces.com/ARFF) WEKA format.

 #### Usage